bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StockRailRadius_1GaLKhaGH1$x4YploezUeu/Documentation.md

-Within what radius is the stock rail bent.
+The radius of the stock rail bent defined as design parameter.